pbranson/pangeo-hpc-singularity/README.md

 3. Copy the created ```pangeo-latest.sif``` singularity image to somewhere accessible on the HPC filesystem and edit the ```container=``` and ```scheduler_file=``` variables in the ```start_jupyter.slurm``` and ```start_worker.slurm``` scripts to point to the singularity image and the shared filesystem location to write the scheduler details, respectively.

-4. Start the jupyter lab and dask-scheduler, the first parameter is the working path you want to use for jupyter lab:
+4. Start the jupyter lab and dask-scheduler, the first parameter is the singularity image file, the second is the working path you want to use for jupyter lab:
    ```
-   sbatch start_jupyter.slurm $MYGROUP
+   sbatch start_jupyter.slurm $MYGROUP/../singularity/pangeo-latest.sif $MYGROUP
    ```
-   This starts a scheduler and jupyterlab with 2 cores each and 8GB/core memory.
+   This a jupyterlab with the specification set in the SBATCH directives at the top of the script.
 These can be edited in the #SBATCH headers, also note you can set the default directory for jupyterlab with the notebook_dir which is the parameter passed to start_jupyter.slurm.

 5. Start dask-workers (where n is the number of workers you want - these are configures for < 2 hour wall time limit so that they use the `h2` queue):